KiaFathi/nodefyBot/README.md

 nodefyBot
 =========

 A node server that responds to tweets!
 To see how it works, tweet @nodefyBot and see it respond (within 1 minute)!
+Currently it can respond to greetings, farewells, and joke requests.

 ##Tutorial
 The following is a tutorial for one of my github repositories, <a href='https://github.com/KiaFathi/nodefyBot'>nodefyBot</a>.